Copacabana Fort revolt: Naval bombardment

-The revolutionaries proceeded to bomb the city, targeting Ilha das Cobras, the Army headquarters, Fort Vigia and the Catete Palace.
-As they did not find the tables with the calculations, the shot against Catete crisscrossed, destroying a nearby house.
-Upon learning of the damage caused by the Fort's cannons to the civilian population, captain Euclides stopped the shots.
-The Minister of War asked for a new ceasefire, which he agreed to, warning, however, that he still had 72 tons of ammunition and would respond to any provocation.
-Around 10:00 am two emissaries of the minister went to talk with the rebels, but simultaneously two Breguet 14 planes from the Navy, which was not informed of the agreement, bombed the Fort, resulting in a fight with the emissaries.
+Shortly before sighting the battleship, the revolutionaries had fired the 190mm guns at targets on land.
+This bombardment continued even when the navy was close.
+The fort fired on Ilha das Cobras, the army headquarters, Fort Vigia and the Catete Palace.
+On Ilha das Cobras, three marines died in the Naval Battalion barracks.
+As they did not find the tables with the calculations, the shot against Catete missed, destroying a nearby house.

+The Minister of War again telephoned the revolutionaries to ask for a ceasefire.
+The fort's commander agreed, warning, however, that he still had 72 tons of ammunition and would fight back any provocation.
+At 09:07 the fort raised the white flag.
+Around 10:00 two emissaries of the minister went to parliament with the rebels, but at the same time two Breguet 14 planes from the navy, which was not informed of the agreement, bombed the fort, resulting in a fight with the emissaries.
 Calógeras proposed a personal conversation with Euclides Hermes, but this could be a trap.
-Siqueira Campos defined the conditions for the rebels, who wanted free passage abroad.
-The captain left the Fort, being arrested in his house.
+Siqueira Campos defined the conditions for the rebels, who wanted free passage to leave the country.
+The captain left the fort and was arrested at his home.